pickledish/Recursive-Descent-Parser/readme.txt

 table_Driven.c

 The file also contains some useful methods, such as "string_from_token" to convert a token into its string representation, and "isProduction" to determine whether a token is a nonterminal (I misnamed it a little).
-Finally, we include a large table which shows
+Finally, we include a large table which shows the predictions for each production depending on the symbol, which goes with an array of productions and their expansions.
+The ProgramTD part iteratively goes through each input token in the list, and wherever it predicts a production, it pushes all terminals/nonterminals from the RHS of the production onto the stack, and iteratively pops them off -- expanding and pushing nonterminals, and matching terminals with the input tokens.

 Running the project: